Tangy-Cheese/Tangy-Cheese/README.md

 ## Hi there 👋

-I'm using Python and C for numerical programming and quantum-physics based simulations.
+I'm using Python and C/C++ for numerical programming and quantum-physics based simulations.

 <picture>